Save up to 10% on select 2020 Departures - Pay in Full by Dec 18, 2019Save up to 10% on select 2020 Departures - Ends Dec 18, 2019

 Additional Savings for Past TravelersAdditional Savings for Past Travelers

 Launch your discovery of China in its cultural heart.
-Transfer to your Beijing hotel where you'll meet your Travel Director for a Welcome Reception drink and local appetizers this evening.
+Transfer to your Beijing hotel where you'll meet your Travel Director for a Welcome Reception drink and local appetisers this evening.

 We leave the city behind, bound for the iconic Great Wall of China.
 Standing on its ramparts, we look down on the Chinese countryside which its walls successfully defended against marauding nomadic invaders.
 Watch it snake thousands of miles into the distance as you imagine how these man-made fortifications were built and rebuilt from the 5th century B.C. to the 16th century.
 Then, walk the Sacred Way past the imposing stone statues that guard the Ming Tombs and remains of 13 emperors of the Ming Dynasty.

 A leisurely start to our morning sees us embark on a rickshaw tour around the ancient narrow alleyways of the courtyard Hutong residences.
-We connect with locals, joining a family for a delicious meal of traditional Chinese cuisine at a Be My Guest lunch, followed by a visit to a tea house, where a Local Specialist prepares and serves tea, explaining the historic tea-making ritual.
-This afternoon, we'll indulge in a relaxing foot massage at the Foot Reflexology Center.
+We 'Connect with Locals', joining a family for a delicious meal of traditional Chinese cuisine at a Be My Guest lunch, followed by a visit to a tea house, where a Local Specialist prepares and serves tea, explaining the historic tea-making ritual.
+This afternoon, we'll indulge in a relaxing foot massage at the Foot Reflexology Centre.